Supplements 101

 2. Vitamin D

-3. Protein powder and maybe bars (I prefer whey)
+3. Protein powder (I prefer whey)

 4. Probiotics